 “The job was enjoyable but I realised it wasn’t going anywhere for me and I came back to England after two years,” James recalls.

-James made use of his knowledge by working for a Japanese logistics firm near Heathrow, and he met his future wife Natsumi, who was teaching nursery children in London.
-They met at a cafe in Northfield, a suburb of London where Natsumi was living, and that’s the name they would eventually choose for their English-themed cafe.
+James made use of his knowledge by working for a Japanese logistics firm near Heathrow.
+He met his future wife Natsumi, who was teaching nursery children in London.
+They met at a cafe in Northfield, a suburb of London where Natsumi was living.
+That’s the name they would eventually choose for their English-themed cafe.

 In the meantime, Natsumi’s visa was due to expire and James was getting tired of working long hours.
 “Natsumi was having to go back to Japan, and I thought I’d go back there for a third time and take my chances.
 While we were in London we’d talked about the future.
 The cafe idea came up, and we thought it would be cool to have our own quiet business going on.“